MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-vision.md

 ---

-# Add image detection and recognition
+# Add computer vision to a bot

 The Vision APIs are useful for any bot that receives images as input from users and wants to distill actionable information from them.
 Here are a few examples: